nosilver4u/ewwwio-silo/README.md

 ## Pre-requisites

 Make sure you have php-cli, and php-sqlite3 available.
-The SQLite3 extension is optional, but will allow EWWW IO to keep track of which images have been compressed already, if you intend to run it regularly.
+The SQLite3 or Mysqli extensions are optional, but will allow EWWW IO to keep track of which images have been compressed already, if you intend to run it regularly.
 There is a sample config file at config.sample.php which you can copy to config.php and customize to your liking.
-If the SQLite3 extension is available, options may also be stored in the database, otherwise, they will be read from the config file, or use the defaults.
+If the SQLite3 or Mysqli extensions are available, options may also be stored in the database, otherwise, they will be read from the config file, or use the defaults.

 ###Installing pngout